Aquinas’ Lecture on I Corinthians 14:1 – 4 translated into English.

 I Corinthians 14: 1 – 4

-As it says, “What is it then, brothers” etc. With respect to the first he does two things, first he shows that the gift of prophecy is more distinguished than the gift of tongues, with the reasoning supposed in the direction of the unbeliever, the second in direction of the believer.
-Thereupon “My brothers etc.” The first portion is being divided into two, he first demonstrates that the gift of prophecy is more distinguished from the gift of tongues, in reference to their use in the exhortation and proclamation, with the second in reference to the use of tongues which ought to be utilized in prayer, for there is two uses of the tongue.
+As it says, “what is it then, brothers” etc. With respect to the first he does two things, first he shows that the gift of prophecy is more distinguished than the gift of tongues, with the reasoning supposed in the direction of the unbeliever, the second in the direction of the believer.
+Thereupon, “My brothers etc.” The first portion is being divided into two, he first demonstrates that the gift of prophecy is more distinguished from the gift of tongues, in reference to their use in the exhortation and proclamation, with the second in reference to the use of tongues which ought to be utilized in prayer, for there are two uses of the tongue.

-As it says, “Therefore he prays etc.” With respect to the first, he does two things, namely he sets out the first, through which he connects it to the following, and this is what he says, it was written that charity excels over all the gifts, if it is so, “follow after” as one may call it with strength, “charity”, that the bond is pleasant and sweet.(1) taken from Augustine Sermo 350; PL 39, 1534 “Before all things charity etc.,” (I Peter 4:8) (“Above all these things have charity,” Colossians 3:14).(2) Aquinas “super omnia autem charitatem” and Vulgate “super omnia autem haec caritatem” no habete in the Vulgage.
-A printing error in the Vulgate?
+As it says, “Therefore he prays etc.” With respect to the first, he does two things, namely he sets out the first, through which he connects it to the following, and this is what he says, it was written that charity excels over all the gifts, if it is so, “follow after” as one may call it with strength, “charity”, that the bond is pleasant and sweet.1 “Before all things charity etc.” (I Peter 4:8) (“Above all these things have charity,” Colossians 3:14).2

-Prophecy is therefore a vision or manifestation of future events or of exceeding the human intellect.
-Moreover for this kind of vision, four [things] are to be required.
-For while our knowledge is through the physical body and perceptions of things outside the physical from what is learned from the senses, first it is to be examined that it is to be forming the physical representations of things that are being shown by a mental picture.
-For Dionysius(7) Pseudo-Dionysius says that it is impossible in any other way for the divine ray to shine in us, unless having been enveloped by the variety of sacred coverings.(8) It appears a colloquialism here that I don’t understand.
+First, to be examined is that to be forming the physical representations of things that are being shown by a mental picture.
+For Dionysius7 says that it is impossible in any other way for the divine ray to shine in us unless having been enveloped by the variety of sacred coverings.8

-The second thing to be examined is an intellectual light, they are being shown and are about to become aware of with those things that [are] above our natural knowledge.
-Him to whom these such kinds of likenesses are being shown is not being called a prophet but rather a dreamer, such as Pharaoh, who although he saw ears of grain(9) Larcher translated, “ears of corn” but corn did not exist in Egypt at the time nor does it follow the actual Latin. and cows which were indicative about certain things of the future which nevertheless he did not understand, in fact [it was] Joseph who interpreted.
-It is also similar with Nebuchadnezzar who saw an image, and he did not understand, subsequently he is not called a prophet, but Daniel, for this reason it is said, “for there is need in understanding a vision,” (Daniel 10:1).
+The second thing to be examined is an intellectual light.
+They are being shown and are about to become aware of those things that [are] above our natural knowledge.
+The person, to whom these such kinds of likenesses are being shown, is not being called a prophet but rather a dreamer, such as Pharaoh, who although he saw ears of grain9 and cows, which were indicative about certain things of the future which nevertheless he did not understand, in fact [it was] Joseph who interpreted.
+It is also similar with Nebuchadnezzar who saw an image, and he did not understand, subsequently he is not called a prophet, but Daniel, for this reason, it is said, “for there is need in understanding a vision” (Daniel 10:1).

-The third thing that is being examined is the courage for the purpose of making known that which is being revealed.
-For God reveals to him in order that it be announced to others.
-“Behold I have put my words in the mouth,” (Jer 1:9).
+The third thing that is being examined is the courage for making known that which is being revealed.
+God reveals to him so that it be announced to others.
+“Behold I have put my words in the mouth” (Jer 1:9).

-And thus a prophet is called anyone who discerns the writings of the doctors, because they had been interpreted in the same spirit which they had been edited.
-And so they can say David and Salomon to be called prophets, inasmuch they possess the understanding light for clarity and exactly have the ability to figure it all out.
-For David’s vision was only understanding.
-Someone is even called a prophet only from that which he proclaims the words of the prophets, whether explaining, or singing in the Church, and this [was] the way (I Sam 19:24) that Saul was among the prophets, that is, among the ones singing the words of the prophets.
-Some likewise are to be called a prophet because of the working of miracles.
+And thus a prophet is called anyone who discerns the writings of the doctors.
+This designation is because they had been interpreted in the same spirit which they had been edited.
+And so they can say David and Solomon to be called prophets, inasmuch they possess the understanding light for clarity and exactly have the ability to figure it all out.
+David’s vision was only understanding.
+Someone is even called a prophet only from that which he proclaims the words of the prophets.
+Whether explaining, or singing in the Church, and this [was] the way (I Sam 19:24) that Saul was among the prophets, that is, among the ones singing the words of the prophets.
+Some people likewise are to be called a prophet because of the working of miracles.
 The following text (Ecclesiasticus 48:14) that “after having died, Elijah’s body prophesied,” that is, did a miracle.
 What this Apostle then says throughout the whole chapter, it must be understood from the second way.
-Namely that one is being said to prophecy, who through the light of divine understanding explains his own visions and others who made them.
-According to this it will be made plain, what is being said here about prophecy.
-In regard to the second it has been known that because there were few in the primitive Church to whom was intent to preach the faith of Christ throughout the world, for that reason the Lord, in order that they were to be able to most suitably and better than ever announce the word of God, He gave them the gift of tongues, by whom they were to proclaim to everyone, not these persons speaking in one language while they were being understood by everyone, as some are saying, but according to the Epistle that, on the contrary they were speaking all in the diverse languages of the nations.
-From which place the Apostle says, “I give thanks to God that I speak more than you all,” and it is being said, “they were speaking in various languages, etc.” (Acts 2:4) and many more had obtained this gift from God in the early Church, but in Corinth because they were curious, they were more cheerfully wanting this gift than the gift of prophecy.
-Because it is now being said here to speak in a tongue, the Apostle means(10) vult apostolus intelligi lingua ignota.
-I agree with Larcher here that vult…intelligi should not be taken literally but should be translated as “mean”.
-Similar to the French “Je veux dire.” in an unknown language, and not having these things explained(11) Larcher has this word “explained” translated as “interpreted”.
-I can see his point here in doing so, though I don’t know if this is fair to do in this context.
-Aquinas previously broke prophecy into two parts, seeing a vision, and understanding or explaining a vision.
-Here he sets for the miracle of tongues in two parts, the speaking and the explaining of the language.
-By using “interpreter” it takes away this nuance. , as if he was to speak in the German tongue to some Gallic [person] and the result that it is not explained, this is speaking in a tongue.
+Namely, that one is being said to prophesy, who, through the light of divine understanding explains his own visions and others who made them.
+According to this, it will be made plain, what is being said here about prophecy.
+In regard to the second it has been known that because there were few in the primitive Church to whom was intent to preach the faith of Christ throughout the world.
+For that reason the Lord, in order that they were to be able to most suitably and better than ever announce the word of God, He gave them the gift of tongues.
+By whom they were to proclaim to everyone.
+Not these persons speaking in one language while they were being understood by everyone, as some are saying.
+But according to the Epistle that, on the contrary, they were speaking all in the diverse languages of the nations.
+From which place the Apostle says, “I give thanks to God that I speak more than you all.”
+And it is being said, “they were speaking in various languages, etc.” (Acts 2:4) and many more had obtained this gift from God in the early Church, but in Corinth because they were curious.
+They more cheerfully wanted this gift than the gift of prophecy.
+Because it is now being said here to speak in a tongue, the Apostle means10 in an unknown language, and not having these things explained,11 as if he was to speak in the German tongue to some Gallic [person] and the result that it is not explained, this is speaking in a tongue.
 From whence all speech having not been understood nor explained, no matter what it is, is specifically speaking in a tongue.

-Secondly, he proves what he says that prophecy is for the honour of God and the benefit of neighbours.
-Whereby he says, “he who prophecies, etc.” that is he explains visions or Scriptures. “he is speaking to men,” that is, for the understanding of men, also this [reason] “for the building up of beginners,” and “the encouragement of those who are more mature”. “comfort the timid.”(15) “pusillanimes” according to Aquinas.
-The Vulgate has “pusillianimes” (I Thessalonians 5:14) “to speak and to exhort,” (Titus 2:15) and also for the consolation of the forsaken.
-Actually the building up relates to a spiritual inclination, because one originally begins the spiritual building there. “in whom you are also being built, etc.,” (Ephesians 2:22), Moreover the act of encouragement [is] to lead to good acts because if the inclination is good, then the act is good. “speak and exhort these things,” (Titus 2:15).
+Secondly, he proves what he says that prophecy is for the honor of God and the benefit of neighbors.
+Whereby he says, “he who prophecies, etc.” that is he explains visions or Scriptures. “he is speaking to men,” that is, for the understanding of men, also this [reason] “for the building up of beginners,” and “the encouragement of those who are more mature;” “comfort the timid;”15 (I Thessalonians 5:14) “to speak and to exhort,” (Titus 2:15) and also for the consolation of the forsaken.
+Actually the building up relates to a spiritual inclination because one originally begins the spiritual building there. “in whom you are also being built, etc.” (Ephesians 2:22), Moreover the act of encouragement [is] to lead to good acts because if the inclination is good, then the act is good. “speak and exhort these things,” (Titus 2:15).

 Certainly consolation leads to tolerance of evil.
 (Romans 15:4) Whatsoever things have been written, have been written for our learning.
 For the ones who are preaching introduce the Scripture to these three things.
-Secondly the reason is such: that what is useful only to the doer is less than that which is indeed beneficial to another.
+Secondly, the reason is such: that what is useful only to the doer is less than that which is indeed beneficial to another.
 To take this further, the one who is speaking in tongues is useful only to him who is speaking.
-However, the one who prophesies benefits another, [igitur, etc..](16) The Aquinas copy seems to be missing some text here and it is hard to verifiably determine what verse Aquinas is alluding to here.
-Therefore, it is omitted from the English translation.
-He sets the commonality of this reason and firstly in reference to the first part of the middle, and this is what he says, “he who speaks in a tongue, himself [edifies], etc.”“My heart grew hot within me, etc.” (Psalms 38:4).
-Secondly in reference to the second part, and this is what he says, “for he who prophesies, the Church…” that is the faithful, “…are edified.” that is to be built up. “having been built upon the foundation of the Apostles and the prophets,” (Ephesians 2:20).■
+However, the one who prophesies benefits another, [igitur, etc.]16 He sets the commonality of this reason and firstly in reference to the first part of the middle, and this is what he says, “he who speaks in a tongue, himself [edifies], etc.” “My heart grew hot within me, etc.” (Psalms 38:4).
+Secondly, about the second part, and this is what he says, “for he who prophesies, the Church. . .” that is the faithful, “. . .are edified.” that is to be built up. “having been built upon the foundation of the Apostles and the prophets” (Ephesians 2:20).■

 For more information: